maxwellmlin/bio218-project/VM_install_guide/README.md

     $ sudo apt-get install curl
     $ curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     $ bash Miniconda3-latest-Linux-x86_64.sh
+    $ source .bashrc
     ```
-    * The last command will have a few yes/no questions, answer `yes` to all of them.
+    * The second to last command will have a few yes/no questions as well as places to hit `ENTER`, answer `yes` or hit `ENTER` to all of them.
 ___
 7) You will need to create a Personal Access Token on GitLab.
 If you do not already have a gitlab account, you will need to make one first.
 Go to [GitLab](https://gitlab.com/) to make an account.
     * Logged into your GitLab account, click your profile [1] go to `Preferences` [2].